cs480x-21c/02-DataVis-5Ways/README.md

 If I could fix the axes, the background would fix itself.
 Getting tick marks without lines seems impossible, I saw some hacks for it that worked in older versions of excel.

-In the future I would use Excel for quickly putting in data to see what it looked like or trying out different types of vis with the same dataset, but not for a final product.
+In the future I would use Excel for quickly putting in data to see what it looked like or trying out different types of vis with the same dataset.

 ![Excel Vis](img/ExcelVis.jpg)